dnsdurham/DITechniques/README.md

 # DITechniques
-A sampel of techniques for Dependency Injection
+A sample of techniques for Dependency Injection